detroitblacktech/hwthdc2020/sample_presentor_README.md

 ## Setting up GoLang

-There are a few ways to install GoLang
+There are a few ways to install GoLang (pick one)

 - ***On Mac***